 This shoe is advertised as providing all day comfort, and Nike claims it is light and flexible, however our findings so far suggests this is quite an overstatement.
 Sure, the Cushlon foam does provide some flexibility and reduces the weight of the sneaker, but the cushioning is quite mediocre.
 This isn’t to say it's bad, in fact compared to some of the other recent Air Max’s like the 720, this is much more preferable, it just isn’t as exceptional as the advertising may have you believe.

 Looks wise, the sole is exactly what you would want, barring an uncanny resemblance to the original Air Max models, even though it is comprised of different materials.
 Especially with more recent Air Max sole’s going overboard on details and trying to make the Air unit in some way superior to any previous models, this simpler design is welcomed with open arms.

-Overall, the Nike Air Max Excee is a decent sneaker with great bang for your buck, so if you want a traditional style Air Max, but don’t want to pay $130, then this is the perfect shoe for you.
+Overall, to conclude my Nike Air Max Excee review, this is a decent sneaker with great bang for your buck, so if you want a traditional style Air Max, but don’t want to pay $130, then this is the perfect shoe for you.
 We personally have been very happy with my pair, and the general reception towards the shoe seems to be very positive.
 Our only real problem with the sneaker, however, is with its comfort, as although it is not horrendous, if you are planning on wearing these sneakers all day, you may want to consider an upgrade.
 There are several colorways to choose from and it seems like there will be many more to come.